Chicago, IL Businesses Use Syed Law for Trademark Attorney Services

 Syed Law provides attorney trademark services to Chicago, IL businesses.

+We first opened our doors in the Chicagoland area.
 Since its launch, Syed Law filed hundreds of trademarks at the United States Patent and Trademark Office (“USPTO”).
-We are here to serve entrepreneurs across the country.

 The reason clients choose us is our uncompromising quality and affordable, flat fees.
 We have three values that set us apart from other trademark services:

-In contrast, our services are in the “Goldilocks” zone with affordable flat fees, and high-quality trademark attorney services.
-With that assurance, Chicago, IL companies choose us as their trademark attorney.*
+In contrast, our services are in the “Goldilocks” zone with affordable flat fees and high-quality trademark attorney services.
+With that assurance, Chicago, IL companies choose us as their trademark attorney.
+We also happen to be located on Wacker Drive in Chicago.

 Top 10 Trademark Questions Asked by Chicago, IL Companies